vascokk/NumEr/Readme.md

-This is a collection of Erlang NIF functions for BLAS operations on vectors and matrices.
+This is a collection of Erlang NIF functions for BLAS operations on vectors and matrices with CUDA.
 Both are natively implemented as [Thrust](http://thrust.github.io/) host/device vectors and special "buffer" classes are used to transfer them from Erlang to CUDA and back.

 Installation on Windows x64
 ---------------------------